ProudOne/grunt-contrib-terser/docs/uglify-examples.md

 Specify `beautify: true` to beautify your code for debugging/troubleshooting purposes.
 Pass an object to manually configure any other output options.

-See [UglifyJS documentation](https://github.com/mishoo/UglifyJS2#beautifier-options) for more information.
+See [Terser documentation](https://github.com/fabiosantoscode/terser#beautifier-options) for more information.

 ```js
 // Project configuration.